matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 ## Proposal

-The general idea is to sign the `content` of each event you send out with your own ed25519 key and a new `message_signing` key.
+The general idea is to sign the `content` of each event you send out with your own ed25519 key and a new `event_signing` key.
 Signing with your own ed25519 key is not enough, as that makes the signature unverifyable after you log out of your own device.
-Only using a `message_signing` key is not enough, as signing with your own device key is a nice mitigation for a client that does not support cross-signing yet
+Only using a `event_signing` key is not enough, as signing with your own device key is a nice mitigation for a client that does not support cross-signing yet

-### The `message_signing` key
+### The `event_signing` key

-The `message_signing` key would be an ed25519 key similar to the cross-sigining `user_signing` and `self-signing` keys: It is signed by your own master key, uploaded and distributed via the same endpoints.
+The `event_signing` key would be an ed25519 key similar to the cross-sigining `user_signing` and `self-signing` keys: It is signed by your own master key, uploaded and distributed via the same endpoints.

-As `usage` it is expected to have `message_signing` listed.
+As `usage` it is expected to have `event_signing` listed.

 #### POST `/_matrix/client/r0/keys/signatures/upload`

-A new key, `message_signing_key`, is introduced, which uploads the message singing key, signed by the master key.
+A new key, `event_signing_key`, is introduced, which uploads the message singing key, signed by the master key.
 As usual, when a user uploads or changes a message singing key, the user ID of that person should appear in the `changed` field of the `/sync` reply of other users.
 An example payload could look as following: